OPTML-Group/UnlearnCanvas/machine_unlearning/mu_erase_diff_ediff/README.md

 ## Unlearning

-The checkpoint used for SalUn is in the compvis format, and the pretrained checkpoint can be found in [Google Drive](https://drive.google.com/drive/folders/14iztBXs-GoBFVLePC2_psP00YUMK5-cy?usp=sharing) (`compvis/style50/compvis.ckpt`).
+The checkpoint used for Ediff is in the compvis format, and the pretrained checkpoint can be found in [Google Drive](https://drive.google.com/drive/folders/14iztBXs-GoBFVLePC2_psP00YUMK5-cy?usp=sharing) (`compvis/style50/compvis.ckpt`).

-The unlearning has two stages, first generate the mask and then unlearn the weights.
+Unlearning command is as follows:

 ```bash
 python3 train-erase.py --theme ${theme} --output_dir OUTPUT_DIR --ckpt_path PATH_TO_COMPVIS_CKPT